oisdk/site/drafts/how-to-binary-random-access-list.lagda.md

 This next function is quite difficult to get right: a fold.
 We want to consume the binary array into a unary, cons-list type thing.
-Similarly to `foldl` on vectors, we will need to change the return type as we fold, using the following function:
+Similarly to `foldl` on vectors, we will need to change the return type as we fold, but we will *also* need to convert from binary to unary, *as we fold*.
+The key ingredient is the following function:

 ```agda
 2^_*_ : ℕ → ℕ → ℕ
 2^ zero  * n = n
 2^ suc m * n = 2* (2^ m * n)
 ```

+It will let us do the type-change-as-you-go trick from `foldl`, but in a binary setting.
+Here's `foldr`:

 ```agda
 array-foldr : (B : ℕ → Type b)